PowerShell/Community-Blog/Docs/Submitting-a-PR.md

    - Be sure to include the YAML frontmatter in your file.
    - Follow the guidance in our
      [Reviewer's Guide](https://github.com/PowerShell/Community-Blog/wiki/Reviewers-Guide).
-   - You do not need to repeat the title as an H1 header.
+   - You don't need to repeat the title as an H1 header.
 The first header in your post should be H2.
 This header DOES NOT need to be the first lin of you post after the frontmatter.

 1. Push your _working branch_ to your fork in GitHub.